 That got the vibrato working, but it was too low in volume.
 The vibrato works through a flashing bulb that activates a photo resistor.
 Moving the photo resistor (which is mounted on a flexible backet) slightly farther away from the bulb boosted the vibrato volume to more normal levels.

 (It’s kind of funny that Rhodes, Wurlis and Pianets all have tremolo effects (pulsating volume) that are labelled as vibrato (which is pulsating pitch).
 You’ll find the same backwards labelling on many Fender amps.
 And, in the same strange way, many guitars have “tremolo bars,” which actually impart vibrato to the notes.
 Doesn’t anyone in the musical instrument industry have a dictionary?)

 So, now everything works perfectly.
-(Much thanks to David Robertson, who generously shared his expert advice throughout my work on this Pianet.)
+(Much thanks to David Robertson, who has generously shared his expert advice throughout my work on this Pianet.)

 Hear the sounds of the Pianet